timbru31/apple-developer-learnings/README.md

 #### More information

 There is of course a Stack Overflow question with answer (here: https://stackoverflow.com/q/23738192/1902598) and the iTunes Connect Developer Guide has a page for *Identifying Your App in iTunes Connect* here: https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/FirstSteps.html

+## VPP requires a new Apple ID

+You can't *upgrade* or *enable* an existing Apple ID for the VPP (Volume Purchase Program) in order to download purchased apps or receive custom B2B apps.
+It requires a new Apple ID.
+The best thing to do is: Let the VPP admin invite users.
+Then they create the correct type of Apple ID.

+## iTunes Connect ❗️= Apple Developer membership

+It's not enough to be part of the Apple Developer account.
+Being a member does not grant you access to iTunes Connect. **You need to be invited separately**, otherwise you receive the unobvious error message

+> Your Apple ID isn't enabled for iTunes Connect.
+Learn More

+after clicking the iTunes Connect button from the Developer Portal.

+#### More information

+The *Learn more* link does not work.
+Don't bother following it.
+Instead the solutuon is stated on Stack Overflow, as always: https://stackoverflow.com/q/28867975/1902598

+## Signing with one account, uploading to another account

+tbd

+## VPP requires a "Paid Applications contract"

+tbd

+## You can't delete apps from iTunes Connect

+tbd